TERMS OF BUSINESS

 1.1.2.
 The potential investors (or their Representatives) who are introduced to you as a result of Investor Introductions may (at their sole discretion) introduce you to further potential investors with a view to those investors subscribing for shares in your Equity Shares (“Secondary Investor Introductions”).
 For the avoidance of doubt, we do not accept any responsibility or liability whatsoever in respect of Secondary Investor Introductions.

 1.1.3.
-By making an Introduction, we will perform the first step in arranging deals in investments, which is an activity regulated by the FCA.
-However, please note that our activities are limited to those set out in this paragraph 1of Schedule 1 and read paragraph 4 carefully, which sets out some of the activities that we will not perform.
+Please note that our activities are limited to those set out in this paragraph 1 of Schedule 1 and read paragraph 5 carefully, which sets out some of the activities that we will not perform.

 1.1.4.
 We shall use reasonable endeavours to provide you with access to the Platform, save for any period during which we are undertaking maintenance, updates or any other work to the Platform.
 The Platform shall be provided on an “as is” basis with no warranty, express or implied, of any kind.
 We expressly disclaim any and all warranties and conditions, including, but not limited to, any implied warranty of merchantability, fitness for a particular purpose, availability, security, title and/or non-infringement.